localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 npm install
 ```

 You can open the sample application in VS Code or your favourite IDE.
-Now that you have the Authress LocalStack extension running, navigate to the `src/authressClient.tsx` file, and complete the Authress configuration.
-Update the `authressApiUrl` to point at the Authress LocalStack extension URL, in the following manner:
+Now that you have the extension running, navigate to the `src/authressClient.tsx` file, and complete the Authress configuration.
+Update the `authressApiUrl` to point at the extension URL, in the following manner:

 ```typescript
 loginClient = new LoginClient({